Amed Rosario Player Props: Guardians vs. Brewers

-The Cleveland Guardians, including Amed Rosario (.378 on-base percentage in past 10 games, 82 points above season-long percentage), battle starter Freddy Peralta and the Milwaukee Brewers at Progressive Field, Saturday at 4:10 PM ET.
+Amed Rosario -- hitting .390 in his past 10 games -- will be in action for the Cleveland Guardians versus the Milwaukee Brewers, with Corbin Burnes on the mound, on June 25 at 1:40 PM ET.

-In his last game he had a one-hit showing (1-for-4) against the Brewers.
+In his previous game he had a one-hit showing (1-for-2) against the Brewers.

 Amed Rosario Game Info & Props vs. the Brewers